Beau chocolat chaud au sirop d'érable au cafe

 Step 2

-Add the Hollander Dark Chocolate Sauce and whisk until the texture is smooth and velvety.
+Incorporate the Hollander Dark Chocolate sauce and whisk until smooth and creamy.

 Step 3

-Remove from the heat, add the Virgin Mady coffee-infused maple syrup and stir.
+Off the heat, add the maple syrup infused with Virgin Mady coffee and mix.

 Step 4

-Pour into a large mug and garnish as you like: whipped cream, cinnamon, chocolate shavings or marshmallows.
+Pour into a large cup and garnish as desired: whipped cream, cinnamon, chocolate shavings or marshmallows.

-Add a shot of espresso to turn your drink into a rich, bold mocha.
-Perfect for coffee lovers who want an extra boost of energy.
+Add espresso to the recipe to transform your drink into a rich, full-bodied mocha coffee.
+Perfect for coffee lovers who want an extra dose of energy.

-Add a pinch of cinnamon, nutmeg or even a star anise pod to the hot milk.
-The result: a warm, festive aroma, perfect for the holiday season.
+Add a pinch of cinnamon, nutmeg or even an anise star to the hot milk.
+Result: a warm and festive fragrance, perfect for the holiday season.

-Add a drizzle of caramel (Hollander Caramel Sauce if you have it) and a pinch of sea salt.
-An irresistible sweet-and-salty combo.
+Add a drizzle of caramel (Hollander Caramel sauce, if available) and a pinch of fleur de sel.
+An irresistible combination of sweet and savory.

-Add dark or milk chocolate shavings directly to the hot milk on top of the Hollander sauce for maximum cocoa intensity.
+Add dark or milk chocolate shavings directly to the hot milk in addition to the Hollander sauce, for maximum cocoa intensity.

 6. Iced hot chocolate (summer version)

-Let the mixture cool, add ice cubes and blend to create a refreshing chocolate-maple-coffee frappé.
+Let the mixture cool, add ice cubes and blend to obtain a refreshing chocolate-maple-coffee smoothie.

-• Almond → a fruity/nutty note that pairs beautifully with maple.
+• Almond → a fruity/hazelnut note that goes very well with maple.

-• Add a pinch of cinnamon or nutmeg to boost the winter vibe.
+• Add a pinch of cinnamon or nutmeg to reinforce the winter side.

-• Dust cocoa powder over the whipped cream for a Viennese-style coffee effect.
+• Sprinkle cocoa powder on the whipped cream for a Viennese coffee effect.

-• Try a “mocha” version by adding an espresso shot (perfect for coffee lovers).
+• Try a “mocha” version by adding espresso (ideal for coffee lovers).

-Reduce or leave out the syrup (since it has a light coffee note) and serve a simple classic chocolate + maple version instead.
+Reduce or remove the syrup (as it contains a caffeinated note) and offer a simply chocolate + classic maple version.

 ❓ FAQ

-Can this hot chocolate be made with a plant-based drink?
+Can we prepare this hot chocolate with a vegetable drink ?

 Yes!
-This recipe works very well with plant-based drinks such as oat, almond or coconut.
-Each one brings a unique texture and taste: oat for a velvety mouthfeel, almond for a fruity note and coconut for an exotic touch.
+This recipe works very well with plant-based drinks like oat, almond or coconut.
+They each provide a unique texture and taste: oats for velvety texture, almond for a fruity note and coconut for an exotic touch.

-Does the Virgin Mady coffee-infused maple syrup contain a lot of caffeine?
+Does Virgin Mady Coffee Infused Maple Syrup contain a lot of caffeine ?

-No. This syrup is first and foremost a maple syrup with a subtle coffee infusion.
-It delivers a unique, lightly coffee-flavoured aroma, but its caffeine content is much lower than that of a cup of coffee.
+No. This syrup is above all a maple syrup, with a subtle coffee infusion.
+It provides a unique, slightly caffeinated aroma, but its caffeine content remains much lower than a cup of coffee.

 Absolutely!
-For a family-friendly version, simply replace the Virgin Mady coffee-infused maple syrup with pure maple syrup or another 1883 syrup (vanilla, hazelnut, caramel).
+For a family version, simply replace the Virgin Mady coffee-infused maple syrup with a classic pure maple syrup or another 1883 syrup (vanilla, hazelnut, caramel).

-What toppings can you add to an indulgent hot chocolate?
+What toppings can you add to a gourmet hot chocolate ?

 The possibilities are endless: